Speculative Verification: Exploiting Information Gain to Refine Speculative Decoding: Introduction

 In this paper, we propose speculative verification (SV), an approach to reliably predict speculation accuracy and maintain SD’s performance gains.
 Building on an information-theoretic foundation, SV compares the draft model’s output distribution with that of a similarly-sized {\it companion} model.
 By quantifying the alignment of their distributions, SV estimates the likelihood that the target model will accept the drafted tokens.
 Using these estimates, SV dynamically adjusts the verification length, minimizing verification cost for tokens likely to be rejected.
 This reduces the overhead of misaligned speculation and enables SD to scale effectively for real-world inference serving.

-This paper contributes the concept of speculative verification (SV) and an optimized scheduling strategy for SV.
-Through extensive evaluation with publicly available LLMs across three NLP tasks, we show that our techniques improve performance by up to \jkim{2$\times$}, with an average speedup of 1.4$\times$ in large-batch settings (32--80).
+This paper contributes the concept of speculative verification (SV) and an optimized scheduling strategy and implementation for SV.
+Evaluations with publicly available LLMs across seven NLP tasks show up to 1.9$\times$ speedup over SD, and an average of 1.4$\times$ in large-batch settings (32–64).